vipin-banka/hunk-catalog/README.md

 **notes**
 - Inherit from CommerceEntity class from Sitecore.Commerce.Core.
-- Add whatever properties you need, for simplicity i have just added Description.
+- Add whatever properties you need, for simplicity I have just added Description.

 #### 7.3 Create Custom Item mapper class
 In this class write code to read from source entity and write to Sitecore Commerce Custom Entity.